trufnetwork/sdk-js/README.md

 #### Deno Environment Permissions

 By default, some dependencies require environment permissions.
-If you need to run without environment permissions, please see [this GitHub issue](https://github.com/denoland/deno/issues/20898#issuecomment-2500396620) for workarounds.
+If you need to run without environment permissions, please see [this GitHub issue](https://github.com/denoland/deno/issues/20898#issuecomment-2500396620) for potential workarounds.

+**Need Immediate Deno Support?**
+- Open an issue on our GitHub repository
+- Reach out to our support team
+- Provide details of your specific use case

 ## Serverless Deployment Notes